clairexen/riscv-fanfic/riscv-long/riscv-long.md

 - Uniform instruction formats that work with a wide range of instructions
   - so we can keep decoder logic simple even when adding loads of instructions over time

+Note: For simplicity we always refer to additional instruction word bits as "immediate" when describing instruction formats in this document.
+This should not be understood as dedicating those extra bits for immediate values.
+The instructions define the semantic of those additional bits.

 We define three instruction formats: "prefix", "extended", and "immediate".

      |              4                    |  3                   2        |          1                    |